 Integral to the educational mission of The University of British Columbia, Counselling Services provides professional counselling services for the purpose of assisting students in achieving their educational, career and personal goals.
+In collaboration with other student support services (e.g., Student Health Services, Centre for Accessibility), we offer students a stepped care model of support that includes preventative, developmental, and therapeutic services to the university community.

-The goal of our Internship Program at Counselling Services is to provide a training environment that will prepare interns to become competent and versatile generalists in the practice of professional psychology.
+In this context, the goal of our Internship Program at Counselling Services is to provide a training environment that will prepare interns to become competent and versatile generalists in the practice of professional psychology.
 The Pre-doctoral Internship at the University of British Columbia has six overarching goals, which reflect our training philosophy.
 They are:

 - 1. To facilitate clinical competence in assessment and case conceptualization - 2.
 To develop effective clinical intervention skills, and demonstrate these skills with a variety of presenting concerns and in different modalities (e.g., individual and group counselling). - 3.
-To enhance awareness and knowledge of cultural and individual diversity, and integrate this understanding into all forms of service delivery. - 4.
+To enhance awareness and knowledge of cultural and individual diversity, efforts to decolonize clinical practices, and to integrate this understanding into all forms of service delivery. - 4.
 To develop knowledge and skill in consultation and collaborative stepped care. - 5.
 To acquire skills in providing supervision to practicum counsellors. - 6.
 To facilitate the acquisition of skills and competencies in self-awareness/reflective practice, professional behaviour, and professional identity development.